Raithuwa: Education

-There are two schools in the village, one a government-run primary school and the other a Urdu language secondary school.
+There are two schools in the village, one a government-run primary school and the other an Urdu language secondary school.
 Within a 5 km radius of the village there are approximately 10 schools, including 4 English language secondary schools and 5 Undergraduate schools.

 Festivals

 Hindu festivals

 According to Hindu calendar Vikram Samvat lunar calendar chaitra is considered as first month.
-Hindu festivals celebrated include Navaratri and Rama Navami,.
-Rakshabandhan, Deepawali, and Holi.
+Hindu festivals celebrated include Navaratri and Rama Navami, Rakshabandhan, Deepawali, and Holi.

 Muslim festivals

 The Muslim calendar begins with the month of Muharram.

 Muslim festivals celebrated including Eid-ul-Fitr, and Bakra Eid.